vroncevic/valagen/README.md

-Project generator for Vala project (Bash scripts).
+Generating Vala Project (Bash script).
 ================================================================================

 The README is used to introduce the tool and provide instructions on